 How to Grow Fruit Indoors

+The basic question is – can you grow fruit trees indoors?
+It’s challenging, but it’s not impossible!
 Growing a fruit tree has some nice perks over traditional house plants – their flowers have a delightful aroma and the fruits add a splash of color.
-They need lots of sun and space, and the total amount of fruit you get is pretty modest, so if your goal is in lots of food, you’re better off with Herbs, Lettuce or Vegetables.
+They need lots of sun and space, and the total amount of fruit you get is pretty modest, so if your goal is in lots of food, you’re better off with Herbs, Lettuce, or Vegetables.
 If you’d like to invest in these long-lived edible plants, this blog we’ll help you pick the right plant for your space and cover what you need to keep it growing for years to come.

 While these fruit trees grow very large outdoors, you can find dwarf and low-lying varieties that are manageable as houseplants.
 From a gardening perspective, they fall into three categories.
-The easiest fruit trees to grow are Tropical and Subtropical.
-Temperate fruit trees are also possible, but need to experience a “Winter Chill” every year inorder to set fruit.
+The best fruit plants to grow indoors are Tropical and Subtropical.
+Temperate fruit trees are also possible but need to experience a “Winter Chill” every year in order to set fruit.
 This overview will help you decide which sounds better to you – based on your light, humidity, and gardening experience.

-These plants are native to areas around the equator – and thrive in a tropical climate of long consistent light, high humidity and warmth.
-They naturally grow in dense areas so don’t need quite as much light as the other fruit trees.
+These plants are native to areas around the equator – and thrive in a tropical climate of long consistent light, high humidity, and warmth.
+These fruit trees can grow indoors and in dense areas so they naturally grow in dense areas so don’t need quite as much light as the other fruit trees.
 You may need to increase the humidity by placing plants together or using a humidifier, especially if your building has dry hot air in the winter.

-These trees are some of the most popular indoor fruit trees.
-As a group these need the most light with a minimum of 8 hours (but appreciate up to 12).
-Not all citrus plants are the same the ones that do best in more modest light are Thai Limes, Finger Limes, and Thornless Key Limes, Owari Satsuma Tangerine, Bumper Satsuma Mandarin, Meiwa kumquat, ponderosa lemons, washington naval, ‘Flying dragon’ Bitter Orange or most Calamondins.
+These trees are some of the most popular fruit plants that you can grow indoors.
+As a group, these need the most light with a minimum of 8 hours (but appreciate up to 12).
+Not all citrus plants are the same the ones that do best in a more modest light are Thai Limes, Finger Limes, and Thornless Key Limes, Owari Satsuma Tangerine, Bumper Satsuma Mandarin, Meiwa kumquat, ponderosa lemons, washington naval, ‘Flying dragon’ Bitter Orange or most Calamondins.

-Growing temperate fruits: figs, olives, strawberries, and peaches
+Growing temperate fruit trees indoors: figs, olives, strawberries, and peaches

-These are a little bit trickier to grow indoors because they’re native to more seasonal climates, and use the winter to get set-up for the next growing season.
+These fruit trees are a little bit trickier to grow indoors because they’re native to more seasonal climates and use the winter to get set up for the next growing season.
 This need is often overlooked, but their longevity and ability to set fruit is hurt without a “Winter Chill.”
-The temperatures are pretty low (32 to 45 F), so you’ll need to put these plants outside when it gets cold (check the variety specific info for duration and this calculator for your zipcode).
+The temperatures are pretty low (32 to 45 F), so you’ll need to put these plants outside when it gets cold (check the variety-specific info for the duration and this calculator for your zipcode).
 We like to pick plants that only need a short chill period and put them on our fire escape for a few weeks in the fall.
 If this sounds OK to you – you can explore:

 This category also has some that we don’t recommend for indoor gardening, like apples, pears, or almonds.